-If a request is denied, the requesting agency should contact IEMA Dispatch for resolution.
+If a request is denied, the requesting agency should contact IEMA Dispatch for resolution assistance.

 All aspects of the deployment of equipment or personnel are coordinated by the agency requesting the resource and the agency or agencies providing the resource(s).

-Agencies deploying communications resources following a request that did not originally go through IEMA Dispatch are required to notify IEMA Dispatch for situational awareness purposes on the status of the deployed resources.
+Agencies deploying state deployable communications resources following a request that did not originally go through IEMA Dispatch are required to notify IEMA Dispatch for situational awareness purposes on the status of the deployed resources.

 If this occurs, IEMA Dispatch will notify the designated COMC.
 This notification allows the COMCs to maintain situational awareness on incidents within the state, the current status of communications resources, and allows for improved ability to coordinate and anticipate the use of resources.